 Originally posted on March 3, 2013 Someone once asked me years ago, “What’s the best compliment a person could give you?”
 I don’t remember how I answered the question at the time, but it’s a question that I’ve often been answering ever since.
 It’s actually a really great question.
 If you can tell someone what… Read More Repost: The greatest compliment

-Amy and I took the kids on a family bike ride today and I couldn’t help but thinking about how much leadership relates to a group bike ride.
+Amy and I took the kids on a family bike ride today and I couldn’t help but consider how much leadership can relate to such an activity.
 Different leaders handle different situations in different ways, and leadership is probably just as diverse as are cyclists.
-But if I could weigh leadership down to three… Read More Leadership Lessons from a Bike Ride
+But if I could weigh leadership down to three simple… Read More Leadership Lessons from a Bike Ride

 Helping some friends move reminded me of a few things about leadership and getting things done: 1.
 While only one or two people need to know where everything goes, it takes a lot more to actually get it there.
 2. Heavy things are much lighter to carry with 2 or more people working together.
 3.… Read More 6 Lessons on Leadership